OutSystems/docs-odc/src/eap/manage-users.md

 ### Benefits

-he following are some benefits of using the OutSystems identity service:
+The following are some benefits of using the OutSystems identity service:

 * Information is stored in a centralized location
 * More secure because it manages all background identity